g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 These *foreign signal functions* are *opened* at agent setup, and have a value put into it at each cycle.

 Start by adding `hello <- openLogColumn "hello"` to the line after `do` in the agent to open our logging column.
-This function comes from the `Pdemo.Scenario` module, so, we need to `import Pdemo.Scenario` to access it.
+This function comes from the `S3.Scenario` module, so, we need to `import S3.Scenario` to access it.

 ```purescript
 module Agent where